avidnerd/digital-garden/content/index.md

 ---
-title: Welcome to My Digital Garden :)
+title: 🌺✨🫧Welcome to My Digital Garden :) 🎉💖🫶
 ---

 hi! this is where I keep all of my school notes, tasks, action items, etc. Here are my courses (ik i'm cooked with 6 aps)